tiagotakeshi/climb-project/README.md

 3. Removed the duplicate itens.

-4. To recommend locations the dataset needs the information of latitude and longitude from each Route or Boulder, so the dataset only has the information of the route or boulder name and the crag, sometimes the country.
-With this informations it was possible to do a Web Scraping using a French site to identfy the city and country where each register is located.
+4. To recommend locations the dataset needs the information of latitude and longitude from each Route or Boulder, so the dataset only has the name and the crag of the route or boulder, sometimes the country information is avaiable.
+With this informations it was possible to do a Web Scraping using a French site to identify the city and country where each register is located.

 5. It was possible to identify that the climb type equal 0 is related to the routes, and the climb type equal 1 is used for boulder, with this information and the grade_id of ascent it is possible to define the grade in a reference system on the grade_results dataset.

 6. With all the analysis of necessary columns and itens.
-It was saved the two final datasets, one with the ascents, grade and location and another with the grades and the reference system os graduation used for each modality.
+It was saved the two final datasets, one with the ascents, grade and location and another with the grades and the reference system of graduation used for each modality.

 All the steps are described and the complete process is on [climb_dataset_cleaning](https://github.com/tiagotakeshi/climb-project/blob/366666ca5b7b974286e3c1e907b927c3ff2a3ebb/files/climb_dataset_cleaning.ipynb)